sguldemond/linux-things/README.md

 _UPDATE 26-04-2020:_
 - changed location from `/etc/X11/xorg.conf.d` to `/usr/share/X11/xorg.conf.d` based on: https://manpages.debian.org/buster/xserver-xorg-core/xorg.conf.5.en.html
-- Experiencing glitching/artificats with `TearFree` on `true`, so currently disabled my wallpaper, this helps a bit.
+- Experiencing glitching/artifacts with `TearFree` on `true`, so currently disabled my wallpaper, this helps a bit.
+- Glichting/artifacts and screen tearing fixed by switching to Wayland (instead of X11).
+This is done in by selecting `Ubuntu on Wayland` in the login screen.

 More: https://forum.manjaro.org/t/screen-tearing-and-lagging-using-intel-open-source-drive-i915/95065